ISS Degree Requirements

 Like all undergraduate programs in the College of Arts and Sciences at the University of Washington, the bachelor’s degree with a major in Integrated Social Sciences requires 180 total quarter credits.
 These 180 credits are divided into three requirement areas: 1) General Education, 2) ISS Major Requirements, and 3) Electives.

 The single biggest part of your B.A. is comprised of general education coursework, requiring up to 95 credits.
 Your general education courses provide a strong foundation in quantitative, writing, and language skills.
 They ensure that you receive a broad and varied liberal learning experience so that you understand how to think across the arts and humanities, social sciences, and natural sciences.

 Since ISS is a degree completion program, most students enter with all or the majority of their general education requirements done.
 However, you may have some requirements left to finish.
 ISS majors are most likely to need a few credits in Visual, Literary, and Performing Arts (VLPA), Natural World (NW), or Foreign Language (FL).
 Once an ISS adviser has verified that all your transfer courses are assigned properly to general education requirements, you should be able to track your progress accurately with the Degree Audit reporting System (DARS).
-ISS students select general education courses from the Group Start and Individual Start online courses offered by UW Educational Outreach.
+ISS students select general education courses from the Group Start and Self-paced online courses offered by UW Educational Outreach.
 You may also take traditional or online courses through transfer institutions, such as community colleges.
 Be sure to consult an ISS adviser about any transfer courses you plan to take.

 ISS Major Requirements